3Dan3/tidyquant/stock_market_indexes.md

 total returns 2009 - 2018
 -------------------------

-We now want to see how each index has beeenperforming over the last...(to be completed)
+We now want to see how each index has beeen performing over the last...(to be completed)

 The following chunk can be removed because we show a more comprehensive table in a later section of the document.